English cricket team in the West Indies in 2014–15: Background

-The tour was part of a very full England schedule for 2015, which saw them playing international cricket in every month of the year.
-England were coming to the West Indies immediately after the 2015 Cricket World Cup in New Zealand and Australia, and they were then scheduled to play an ODI against Ireland in Dublin three days after the final Test match.
-The schedule for the Test series was announced in August 2014, with the three Test matches scheduled to be played at Sir Vivian Richards Stadium in Antigua, the National Cricket Stadium in Grenada and Kensington Oval in Barbados.
+The tour was part of a very full England schedule for 2015, during which they played international cricket every month of the year.
+England were coming to the West Indies immediately after the 2015 Cricket World Cup in New Zealand and Australia.
+Additionally, England had a scheduled ODI against Ireland in Dublin three days after the final Test match.
+The schedule for the Test series was announced in August 2014, with the three Test matches scheduled to take place at: Sir Vivian Richards Stadium in Antigua, the National Cricket Stadium in Grenada, and Kensington Oval in Barbados.
 Sir Vivian Richards Stadium hadn’t hosted a Test match since 2009, when a Test match between England and the West Indies was cancelled after just ten deliveries had been bowled due to an unsafe outfield.
-Grenada was also hosting its first Test match since 2009, and this was also the first time that England had ever played an international match at the National Cricket Stadium.
-England went into the tour in bad form on the back of a disastrous campaign in the World Cup. but their most recent Test series had been a success, defeating India 3-1 in a home series in August 2014.
+Grenada was also hosting its first Test match since 2009, and this marked the first time that England had ever played an international match at the National Cricket Stadium.
+England went into the tour in bad form on the back of a disastrous campaign in the World Cup.
+However, their most recent Test series had been a success, as they defeated India 3-1 in a home series in August 2014.